ABOUT NEVADA RURAL RSVP

 Who can be an RSVP volunteer

-RSVP provides service opportunities for those who want to make a difference in their communities while maintaining the flexibility to decide who and how frequently they serve.
+RSVP provides service opportunities for those who want to make a difference in their communities while maintaining the flexibility to decide when and how frequently they serve.

-RSVP volunteers are able to put their unique talents and a lifetime of experience to work for community, faith-based organizations and programs that are significant to them.
+RSVP volunteers are able to put their unique talents and a lifetime of experience to work for the community, services and projects that are significant to them.
 In addition, they receive the following benefits:

 - Supplemental accident insurance with a senior in your vehicle